iitd-plos/baadal2.0/baadaltesting/devbox/README.md

 4. Start background task by executing following script
    - baadal2.0/baadalinstallation/web2py_start.sh

+5. Default password for Web2py Web Framework is web2py
+   In case of any error, you would be required to enter the password to check the error traceback.

 ### How to add one devbox as host of other devbox machine